A Darker and Edgier

 - The episode actually starts with Lex being critically injured by a gunshot.

-- In Gemini, Chloe and Jimmy are trapped in an elevator with a bomb, Bonus Points for the Soundtrack Dissonance.
+- In Gemini, Chloe and Jimmy are trapped in an elevator with a bomb, complete with Soundtrack Dissonance.
 Clark saves them, of course.
 Only that it is not Clark, but Bizarro, who only wants Chloe alive so she could help him track down Brainiac to defeat Clark.

 - Doctor Who has its yearly Christmas episodes, that often are fairly dark.
 Voyage of the Damned comes to mind most readily.